Eye Kutoloka: NGOs Engaged in Health

 - Enhance the capacity of NGOs to advocate for better service provision

-The project builds upon the malaria prevention and family planning/reproductive health work that Pathfinder has already completed in Angola throughout the past decade.
+The project built upon the malaria prevention and family planning/reproductive health work that Pathfinder had already completed in Angola throughout the past decade.

 As a means of strengthening NGO capacity, the project conducted a participatory institutional assessment.
 As a result of these findings, the NGOs received support in defining their own organizational development priorities.
 The project provided mentoring in monitoring and evaluation, project design and development, and strategic planning.
 In addition, the project developed a standard output database that captures all of the activities undertaken by the five NGOs in different provinces.
 The database was designed to enhance the capacity of local health information systems and is currently being tested by the NGOs.
 Project staff also developed the first-ever National Malaria Protocol Manual in coordination with the Ministry of Health.